 For some of us, subverting the life script means making huge, drastic changes.
 And that’s scary!
 It’s okay to be afraid.
 I’m afraid of quitting my job in the next few years, but I’m also hopeful, optimistic, and up for the challenge.
 I also have an safety net in place – something to catch me should I fall.

-You don’t have to make a huge, drastic change all at once though, if it’s not something you’re comfortable with.
+You don’t have to make a huge, drastic change all at once though if it’s not something you’re comfortable with.
 Instead, take the time to prepare yourself for the change.
 Set up an emergency fund, and make sure you have at least 6 months of income saved.
-Start a side hustle in a field that you are interested in (this course is an great resource for starting a side hustle!).
+Start a side hustle in a field you are interested in (this course is a great resource for starting a side hustle!).
 Invest your money so it will grow and give you more options.
 Save money now so you can live a better life later.
 There are thousands of tiny, small steps you can take towards building your dream life.

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.